theadamrippon/WindowsDualsenseUnreal/README.md

 ## Supports settings of triggers, force feedback, vibrations, leds, battery level, microphone etc..

 ```
 // Usage methods available via C++ or Blueprints.
-// "It is necessary to change the value to false if HapticFeedback is to be used.
+// "It is necessary to change the value to false in PlayerController if HapticFeedback is to be used.
 SetDisableHaptics(true) is set by default."
 SetDisableHaptics(false);

 // Reset buffer all values